 In terms of urban planning, arborists need to assess and evaluate adequate sites for new tree cultivation projects.
 Proper tree density can be achieved if the spatial distribution is properly visualized, analyzed and monitored.
 With Map Editor, arborists can easily visualize and determine which parts of the city lack tree cover so they can propose a new urban tree management program.

-Mobile Data Collection enables you to easily map and collect data on particular city areas or trees using smartphones or tablets.
-You can customize categories for data collection as you wish, collect and upload data and pictures online and offline.
-The data is later visualized in Map Editor, where it is easy to detect the areas with suboptimal density using the buffer tool, as well as view the additional data and comments from the field.
+Mobile Data Collection enables arborists to easily map and collect data on particular city areas or trees using smartphones.
+It’s possible to customize categories for data collection, collect and upload data online and offline.
+The data is later visualized in Map Editor, where it is easy to detect the areas with suboptimal density using the buffer tool, as well as view the data from the field.

-Arborists, or even non-experts, can collect data about trees that present a potential danger to the public safety.
+Arborists, or even non-experts, can collect data about trees that present a potential danger to public safety.
 Often trees extend over roads or power lines potentially endangering people and infrastructure.
-Information about damaged and unhealthy trees and other parts of vegetation can be easily and quickly recorded with Mobile Data Collection by a tree maintenance crew.
+Information about damaged and unhealthy trees can be easily and quickly recorded with Mobile Data Collection by a tree maintenance crew.
 It’s also possible to supervise the field workers.

 Also, GIS Cloud Crowdsourcing solution enables city residents to highlight trees requiring immediate maintenance so during extreme weather conditions public safety is maximized.

 Utilizing these data collection methods saves a lot of money – as it costs less if trees are regularly maintained.